-Note that all the above precautions make the Christmas tree area safer for children and other pets, also.
+Note that all of the above precautions make the Christmas tree area safer for children and other pets, also.

 Think Twice About Keeping Presents Under the Tree

-Enjoy the Holidays With Your Cat
+Enjoy the Holidays with Your Cat

 Amid all the hustle and bustle of the season, don't neglect the little furry guy waiting patiently for his human to come home from Christmas shopping.
 As much as possible, try to preserve your cat's normal routine.
 Keep up your daily playtime and cuddling sessions.
 Break open the new catnip a little early if you have to.
 If you have lots of guests (or even one overbearing one), reserve a quiet room for your cat, away from the crowd.
 You may want to escape there yourself from time to time, for a quick catnap.